Nkethaeus/RestoPin/README.md

 # Restopin

-Restopin is a sophisticated online platform tailored for ordering authentic Filipino cuisine from a conceptual restaurant bearing the same name.
-Crafted using a blend of HTML, CSS, PHP, and an SQL database, Restopin represents the culmination of a university project requirement, meticulously developed to meet the highest standards of functionality, usability, and aesthetic appeal.
+Restopin is an online platform tailored for ordering authentic Filipino cuisine from a conceptual restaurant bearing the same name.
+Designed using a blend of HTML, CSS, PHP for the front-end, a little bit of JavaScript for interactivity, and an SQL database for accounts management.
+It is built for a university project requirement.

 ## Overview